UlisesZag/Window-Title-Logger/README.md

 which appeared in the application title.

 The user can either choose the process from a menu when opening the logger, or pass the process name as a command line argument.

+Disclaimer: im not responsable for the damages or bad/harmful/offensive uses of the application (it doesnt serves as spyware anyways, as it notifies you by various manners that it is logging).

 ### TODO:
 - That you can select process by PID for selecting a specific process from a group of processes with the same name.